 This might look like a long shot, but airlines and search engines are working around a clock to get the best deals for their customers and they advertise their deals constantly.
 It is a big chance that you are just planning a trip and you get a newsletter of a flash sale for your exact destination.
 These newsletters might also inspire you to travel to a destination you never thought of, so give it a try.

 Look at the departure and arrival times and layovers

-It’s a crazy world out there in airline tickets business.
+It’s a crazy world out there in the airline tickets business.
 But, the sooner you start to navigate through all the options we suggested, the better.

-So, remember, there is no magic formula to find cheapest airline tickets – do some research and use common sense and you will be fine.
-You might get great deals by just tweaking your travel dates or you will receive sales offer with some huge discounts for your dream vacation, you never know!
+So, remember, there is no magic formula to find the cheapest airline tickets – do some research and use common sense and you will be fine.
+You might get great deals by just tweaking your travel dates or you will receive a sales offer with some huge discounts for your dream vacation, you never know!
 Safe travels!

 P.S.
 Situation with COVID-19 has created massive turbulence in the airline industry: many airlines went bankrupt and disappeared from the market, and many others are struggling and depending on government bailouts.
 This will be reflected in the ticket price, but not necessarily will make tickets more expensive.
 The airline business is still highly competitive and one of the main competing areas is actually price, so book away (subject to local regulations regarding the movement of people, of course!).